DaroMiceliPy/model-to-s3/README.md

 ### Creating s3 bucket

-Later we need to create the s3 bucket via terraform, doing the following being in the terraform folder:
+Next, we need to create the S3 bucket via Terraform.
+While in the Terraform folder, execute the following:

  ```terraform
 terraform init